byteface/domonic/README.md

 page = div(span('Hello World'))
 render(page, 'index.html')
 ```

+So you can build your own static site generator using python

 ### data-tags
 python doesn't allow hyphens in parameter names. so use variable keyword argument syntax for custom data-tags